jakoschiko/dicetest/GUIDE.md

 #[test]
 fn test_bar() {
-    // Run your test with custom configuration. dicetest!(Config::default().with_passes(10000), |fate| {
+    // Runs your test with custom configuration. dicetest!(Config::default().with_passes(10000), |fate| {
         // Your test.
     });